FioByr/hard_to_find_papers_project/data/synergy_dataset/readme.md

 ## Preprocessing
 There were 14 duplicate records removed from the the Radjenovic dataset, and one record which had a missing abstract.
 Duplications were removed using the command
 (asreview data dedup MY_DATASET.ris -o output.csv) through the asreview-datatools package, which can be installed using (pip install asreview-datatools).
+The dataset, after preprocessing, contained 5920 papers (48 records being relevant).